WolframRhodium/VapourSynth-BM3DCUDA/README.md

 - `bm3d.VAggregate` should be called after temporal filtering, as in `VapourSynth-BM3D`.

+- The standard version and the `_rtc` version has an experimental parameter:
+    - unsafe: (bool)

+        Performs unsafe memory optimization that reduce memory consumption of V-BM3D.
+It is generally non-deterministic and is in conflict with parameter `extractor_exp`.

+        Default to false.

-- The `_rtc` version has three experimental parameters:
+- The `_rtc` version has three additional experimental parameters:

     - bm_error_s: (string)